-Power foods have the ability to boost our physical health.
-They boost muscle mass, improve circulation, and provide energy.
+Power foods have the ability to boost our physical health, build up our muscle mass physique, and most importantly, they give you the needed energy.

-But there are also power foods which improve the working of our brain and memory as well.
+There are, however, some power foods that can improve the working of our brain and memory as well.

 Remember when your parents told you to eat your veggies?
 And you thought they were simply trying to trick you into eating boring foods?
 Well, turns out mom and dad were quite on the mark.

 Fruits, vegetables, and fish are exactly the type of power foods you need.
 If you didn’t get a good nights sleep or you’re just having that lazy afternoon slump on a busy day, you are going to need that energy kick—pronto!